HyperTalk: Referring to containers

-The choice of addressing style was left to the programmer; often different styles were used in different statements in order to make the code more readable.
+The choice of addressing style was left to the programmer; often different styles were used in different statements depending on the style of the surrounding code in order to make the code more readable.

 HyperTalk included the me container which acted in the same fashion as the self qualifier found in most object-oriented languages, allowing simple access to the current container object.
 Less common was the it variable, which held the value of the last operation for certain built-in operators.
 For example: